-The Forum of the Climate Vulnerable Countries organized a high level meeting in Maldives on 9-10 November 2009 in the backdrop of Climate Conference Copenhagen.
-The Heads of Governments and the Environment Ministers from Asia.
+The Forum of the Climate Vulnerable Countries organized a high level meeting in Maldives on 9-10 November 2009 in the backdrop of UN Climate Conference in Copenhagen.
+The Heads of the Governments and the Environment Ministers from Asia.
 Africa.
 Pacific Caribbean and regions including Bangladesh, Barbados, Bhutan, Ghana, Kenya, Kiribati, Maldives, Nepal, Rwanda, Tanzania, and Vietnam addressed the meeting and put forward a set of demands from the most vulnerable countries (MVCs).
 Dr. Saleemul Huq from IIED (International Institute for Environment and Development), UK spoke in the meeting as a climate